WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 ### What software supplies the block filters that Wasabi uses?

 The zkSNACKs coordinator supplies the same set of filters to every client.
-This means you rely on the server providing you valid filters.
+This means you rely on the Wasabi backend providing you valid filters.
 But because you download the blocks from a random Bitcoin peer-to-peer node - or your own node - the coordinator cannot spy on which blocks you are interested in.
 Furthermore, the random node will only know which block is needed but it won't have any clue which transaction(s) belongs to the wallet.
 :::